 The project applied lessons learned in developing the Estuary and Lake Computer Model (ELCOM) hydrodynamic 3D model and Computational Aquatic Ecosystem Dynamics (CAEDYM) biological/biogeochemical models for Lakes Erie and Ontario to Lake Simcoe.
 It examined the effects of climate change, biological community structure and phosphorus concentrations on oxygen depletion offshore and macrophyte growth and fish habitat inshore.

 Quantification of the Internal Phosphorus Load in Lake Simcoe to Improve Phosphorus Budgets

-Environment Canada 2010-2011 The project assembles historical data, including oxygen and temperature profiles, External phosphorus and water loads, to calculate, compare and determine contribution to water total phosphorus concentration (Wikimedia Commons file photo)
+The project assembled historical data, including oxygen and temperature profiles, external phosphorus and water loads, to calculate, compare and determine contribution to water total phosphorus concentration

 Reconciling Canada: Non-Aboriginal Discourses and the Truth and Reconciliation Commission

-Ravi De Costa Tom Clark, University of Victoria, Melbourne, Australia
+Ravi De Costa and Tom Clark, University of Victoria, Melbourne, Australia

 Renewable Energy Road Map